 The business segments are primarily managed with a focus on performance measures, including risk adjusted return on capital ("RAROC") and net income after capital charge ("NIACC").
 RAROC is the ratio of net income to risk-adjusted equity.
 Equity is allocated to each business segment based on an assessment of its inherent risk.
 NIACC is net income less a charge for allocated capital.
 The cost of capital is determined by multiplying management's estimate of the shareholder's minimum required rate of return on capital invested (currently 11%) by the segment's allocated equity.
 The Company assumes a cost of capital that is equal to a risk-free rate plus a risk premium of an equity investment in the Company.
 The net interest income of the business segments reflects the results of a funds transfer pricing process that matches assets and liabilities with similar interest rate sensitivity and maturity characteristics and reflects the allocation of net interest income related to the Company's overall asset and liability management activities on a proportionate basis.
-The basis for the allocation of net interest rate and market conditions.
+The basis for the allocation of net interest income is a function of management decisions and assumptions which are subject to change based on changes in current interest rate and market conditions.
 The Provision charged to the Treasury and Other Corporate segment represents changes in the level of the Allowance.
 The Provision recorded in the Retail Banking, Commercial Banking and Investment Services Group segments represents actual net charge-offs of these segments.